-Remember a couple years back when The Weeknd released King of the Fall and went on that tour by the same name?
-Well where you have the fall, you have The Weeknd; but when you have the fall, you also have pumpkin spice.
-Which leads me to this mashup…
+Remember a couple years back when The Weeknd released King of the Fall and went on a tour by the same name?
+Well where you have fall, you have The Weeknd; but fall also means pumpkin spice.
+Let’s try having both… together.

 Pumpkin Spice Chicken + Waffles meets “Starboy” by The Weeknd + Daft Punk

-It sounds crazy, right?
-Pumpkin spice chicken?!
-But, let me be the first to tell you..
-IT WORKS!
+It may sound crazy, I mean pumpkin spice fried chicken?!
+But, let me be the first to tell you that it really goes.
 Paired with sweet maple syrup and buttery waffles, it’s a definite match.

 I started off by marinading the chicken – you can see a video of this process on my Instagram page – then, I fried chicken like you’d imagine you’d fry chicken.

 The most important part though, to get that pumpkin spice flavor, is by marinading.
 All of those great pumpkin spices plus real pumpkin made this one juicy piece of meat.